-Collaborative Solutions is designed for family offices who work with us in a cooperative fashion on specific investment matters and is non-discretionary.
+Collaborative Solutions is designed for family offices who work with us in a cooperative fashion on specific investment matters in a non-discretionary fashion.
 We work with our CS clients in a peer-to-peer framework, where our frontline investment professionals interact directly with investment professionals who helm and/or staff single- or multi-family offices.
 The scope of work is typically focused in three main areas: capital markets research; idea generation and manager research; and customized mandates and projects related to portfolio structure, risk, and/or modeling.

-Advisory Services
+Advisory Approach